 PEDS-427C.
 PEDIATRIC HEMATOLOGY /ONCOLOGY.
 This course includes all aspects of clinical and laboratory hematology (with a focus on sickle cell disorders) as well as the diagnostic evaluation, care, and treatment of patients with malignant diseases (childhood leukemia, lymphoma, osteosarcoma, neuroblastoma, Wilm's tumor).
 Emphasis is placed on fundamental concepts of pediatric hematology/oncology.
 Students will accompany the inpatient team on the ward rounds for 1 - 2 weeks of the rotation, depending upon student interest and discussions with course director, with the remaining time spent in the clinic evaluating new patients and seeing established patients.
 Students also are expected to attend divisional teaching conferences.
 Students will be asked to research a specific topic and deliver a short presentation at the end of their rotation.
 Location: Hanes House, room 382; Box number 102382.
-For more information please call Deb Lasater at 684-3829 or Dr. Kreissman via e-mail at kreis001@mc.duke.edu.
+For more information please call Deb Lasater at 684-3829 or Dr. Kreissman via email at kreis001@mc.duke.edu.
 Prerequisite: contact instructor.
 Credit: 4.
 Enrollment: max 1.
-Susan Kreissman, MD; Michael Armstrong, MD/PhD; Ray Barfield, MD/PhD, Corinne Linardic MD/PhD; Cassandra Moran, DO; Philip Rosoff, MD; Jennifer Rothman MD; Courtney Thornburg, MD/MS; Nirmish Shah MD, Jessica Sun MD; and Daniel Wechsler, MD/PhD
+Susan Kreissman, MD; Michael Armstrong, MD/PhD; Ray Barfield, MD/PhD, Oren Becher, MD; Sri Gururangan, MB CHB; Jessica Heath, MD; Corinne Linardic MD/PhD; Philip Rosoff, MD; Jennifer Rothman MD; Nirmish Shah MD, Jessica Sun MD; David Van Mater, MD/PhD; and Daniel Wechsler, MD/PhD

 PEDS-430C.
 HEALTHY LIFESTYLES PROGRAM: A CLINICAL, FAMILY-BASED APPROACH TO PEDIATRIC OBESTITY.
 Comprehensive outpatient treatment for childhood obesity.
 Through observed and direct interactions with families, children and adolescents in an outpatient clinical setting, students will learn the causes and complications of pediatric obesity, and the approach to management.
 The team of health professionals students will interact with and observe include pediatricians, nutritionists, physical therapists and mental health providers.
 Students are expected to attend clinic Monday through Friday, according to a calendar which will be provided by the course director at the start of the rotation.
 Students will complete training and certification in motivational interviewing, an evidence-based communication technique to achieve effective behavior change.
 Students will be expected to participate actively in weekly noon team learning seminar (day TBA) and to present a topic of the student's choice near the end of the rotation.
 Lastly, the course director will provide students with a reading list on pertinent topics to be completed by the end of the rotation and discussed with course director during final feedback session.
 Report to Duke Children's Primary Care Clinic, 4020 Roxboro Road, second level.
-For questions, e-mail Dr. Armstrong at sarah.c.armstrong@duke.edu.
-Permission required.
+Students will be required to participate in a community fitness program for children, called Bull City Fit, one evening per week.
+Students will play games, sports, and participate in cooking classes or other events with families.
+From this experience, students will gain an understanding of community engagement, health advocacy and program planning.
+For questions, email Dr. Armstrong at sarah.c.armstrong@duke.edu.
 Credit: 4.
 Enrollment: max.
 1. Sarah Armstrong, MD; Caren Mangarelli, MD; Martha Nelson, PA-c; Jenny Favret, LDN, RD; Andrea Hartzell, PT; Meryl Kanfer, LCSW; Michelle Bailey, MD